 The United States immigration and investment program is known as EB-5 which stands for Employment Based Fifth Preference.

 The EB-5 program was created by the Immigration Act of 1990.
-It is aimed to boost the U.S economy and it provides a method of obtaining a green card for those who invest money in the United States.
-To qualify for the EB-5 Green Card, individuals must invest $1,050,000 or at least $800,000 in a “Targeted Employment Area” creating or preserving at least 10 jobs for U.S. workers.
+It is aimed at boosting the U.S economy, and it provides a method of obtaining a green card for those who invest money in the United States.
+To qualify for the EB-5 Green Card, individuals must invest $1,050,000 or at least $800,000 in a “Targeted Employment Area,” creating or preserving at least ten jobs for U.S. workers.

 What is a Targeted Employment Area (TEA)?

 United States Citizenship and Immigration Services (USCIS) defines a targeted employment area (TEA) as an area which, at the time of investment, is a rural area, (not within either a metropolitan statistical area (MSA), as designated by the Office of Management and Budget, or the outer boundary of any city or town having a population of 20,000 or more), or an area within an MSA or the outer boundary of a city or town having a population of 20,000 or more which has experienced unemployment of at least 150% of the national average rate.

 If the location of the proposed new business is not a TEA, the investor has the option to gather the relevant publicly available state or federal statistics on their own and submit it with their petition for USCIS to have a new TEA determination made.
 There is no centralized list of TEAs.

 A Regional Center is a public or private company that has a designation from the United States Citizenship and Immigration Services (USCIS) to promote the economic growth of an area that they have a designation in.